avidrucker/how-to-git/README.md

 ## 4. How to Clone a Repo

 ### What is Cloning?

-Cloning in Git means creating a local copy (i.e. download) of a remote repository on your machine.
+Cloning in Git means downloading the contents of a remote repository to your machine.
 This allows you to work on projects, make changes, and then sync those changes back to the remote repository.

 ### Cloning the Tic-Tac-Toe Instructions
 To get our basic version of the Tic-Tac-Toe instructions, follow these steps: